 OverviewAlphubel East Side Normal and Ski-Mountaineering Route

 With a difference of level of 1330 meters from Längflue and a distance of about 4 km., the East side normal route is a very popular route, the easiest one to get the summit of Alphubel, a large and massive icy peak belonging to the golden circus of Mischabel Group in Wallis (Swiss Alps).
 This superb 4000 m. peak lies in a majestic icy environment between the Alphubeljoch and the Mischabeljoch and shows the shape of a regular trapezium, culminating with a boundless icy plateau.
 Although easy, this route requires a good alpine experience, developing itself on the mighty and crevassed icy basin of Feegletscher, and involves a complete glacier equipment.
-The route is usually climbed also by the sky-mountaineers in winter and early spring.
+The route is usually climbed also by the sky-mountaineers in late winter and early spring.
 Breathtaking summit views on the Mischabel Group, Monte Rosa Group and Matterhorn.

 HistoryAlphubel First summiters: T.H.
 Hinchliff and Leslie Stephen with the guides Melchior Anderegg and Peter Parren (August, 9th 1860)

 First summiters of East Side route: unknown

 The starting point is the famous ski and mountaineering station of Saas Fee m.
 1803, situated in Saastal.

 - From the town of Visp in Rhone Valley (Wallis) take the Vispertal and follow it to Stalden m.
 799. Pass Stalden and get a road junction.
 Turn to left, entering the Saastal and getting Saas Balen m.
 1483 and Saas Grund m.
 1559.
 On the right follow a road getting within 4 km. to the nice village of Saas Fee m.
 1803 (30 km. from Visp).

 Approach to Längflue